Pediatric Metabolic Bone Clinic

 Burosomab injections

-Children with X-linked hereditary hypophosphatemic rickets (HHR) have low phosphorous (phosphate) levels.
+Children with X-linked hypophosphatemic rickets (XLH) have low phosphorous (phosphate) levels.
 Phosphorous works with calcium to build strong bones and teeth.
-Early signs of HHR include bowed knees or knock knees.
-We offer burosomab, the only FDA-approved HHR treatment.
+Early signs of XLH include bowed knees or knock knees.
+We offer burosomab, the only FDA-approved XLH treatment.
 This medication increases phosphorous levels, heals leg abnormalities and fosters your child’s growth.
 Your child receives an injection every two weeks at home.

 Specialized care for Duchenne muscular dystrophy

 Our Metabolic Bone Clinic is unique in providing advanced care for children with Duchenne muscular dystrophy (DMD) who have low bone density.
-Our bone specialists and DMD experts work together to help your child grow and get stronger.
+Our bone specialists and DMD experts work together to help maximize bone health and manage endocrine complications.

 Our Duchenne Muscular Dystrophy (DMD) Program is the only Parent Project Muscular Dystrophy (PPMD) Certified Duchenne Care Center Program in Texas.
 We offer the highest-level care for children with DMD.